Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 5. Label images clearly: Use labels or captions to provide additional context or information about an image.
 For example, if you use a screenshot to illustrate a process, label each step with a descriptive caption.

 6. Use consistent formatting: To ensure consistency throughout your documentation, use the same formatting for all images.
 This includes size, resolution, and placement.

-By following these best practices, you can ensure that images in your technical documentation are clear, helpful, and effective in conveying complex information.

 ## How to use formatting to improve the readability and clarity of your technical documentation